Even the smallest organization has a lot to gain from a certified Environmental Management System (EMS)

 Let's distinguish between managing the environmental aspects of your business and implementing a formal Environmental Management System.

-As processes are established as part of a start-up, you'll need to address the control of environmental aspects as they are realized with environmental management activities.
+As processes are established during a start-up, you'll need to address environmental aspects and their control through environmental management activities.

 By the time you think about going forward for certification, a lot of the foundation work (in the form of risk assessments and environmental programs, for example) will already have been completed.

-As soon as processes and procedures are bedded in, you can start looking into getting certified to ISO 14001.
-You definitely won't regret it, knowing that the potential for harm to the environment is under control and in line with both legal and regulatory requirements.
+As soon as processes and procedures are bedded in, you can start exploring certification to ISO 14001.
+You definitely won't regret it, knowing that the potential for environmental harm is under control and in line with legal and regulatory requirements.

-And you'll have your ISO 14001 Certificate as proof of your commitment and achievements regarding minimizing your environmental impact.
+You'll also have your ISO 14001 Certificate to prove your commitment and achievements in minimizing environmental impact.

-If you're wondering where to start with certification, begin by considering our ISO 14001 Lead Implementer Course as well as the other posts we have published about this standard (search 'News' for 'ISO 14001').
+Suppose you're wondering where to start with certification.
+In that case, you need ISO 14001 training, and you should begin by considering our ISO 14001 Lead Implementer Course and the other posts we have published about this standard (search 'News' for 'ISO 14001').

 deGRANDSON Global is an ISO Certified Educational Organization